VienThanh12/hackathon-junction-projects/README.md

    - Enables 3D modeling of existing structures, such as trucks and elevators, allowing users to create accurate and detailed digital representations.

+8. 🔵 **KONE Branding and Easy Identification**

+   - Features KONE branding for instant recognition, ensuring users easily identify it as part of the KONE platform.

 # Getting Started

 To make it easy for you to get started with Github, here's a list of recommended next steps.